Carlo C. DiClemente, Ph.D.

 Meagan Graydon, M.A.

 Meagan is a fifth year graduate student in the Clinical/Behavioral Medicine track of the Human Services Psychology doctoral program at UMBC.
 She received her B.A. in Psychology from the University of Virginia in 2010 where she worked at the Center for Addiction Research and Education investigating the pharmaceutical interventions on cravings for both alcohol and cocaine users.
 In the two years before graduate school she worked at the Philadelphia Veterans Affairs Medical Center conducting triage assessments for behavioral health services in an integrated primary care mental health setting.
 At UMBC she is interested in interventions for substance use and co-occurring disorders, particularly PTSD.
 Meagan is currently working on the No Wrong Door project as part of the Center for Community Collaboration (CCC) and a resource center specialist at the Maryland Resource Center for Quitting Use & Initiation of Tobacco (MDQuit).
+She is currently completing her internship at the Veterans Affairs (VA) Maryland Health Care System.

 Daniel Knoblach, M.A.

-Alicia Wiprovnick, B.S.
+Alicia Wiprovnick, M.A.

 Additional HABITS Lab Graduate Student Assistants